National Qualifications Framework (NQF) in South Africa

 • Purpose: Provides foundational knowledge and skills across a range of subjects, allowing learners to continue to further education or vocational training.

-See also Richfield College Courses Offered
+See also Is Richfield College worth it?

 NQF Level 2 – National Certificate (Vocational) Level 2